Health Information Management Schools

 Career Outlook

-According to the BLS, the projected demand for medical and health services managers is quadruple the national average for all occupations (8 percent), and is expected to grow 32 percent between 2020 and 2030 (BLS 2021).
-The BLS does not explicitly track health information manager and director demand, meaning the BLS numbers apply to the broader field of medical records and health information, instead of health information management precisely.
-The increased demand for these professionals could add 139,600 new jobs by 2030.
+According to the BLS, the projected demand for medical and health services managers is quadruple the national average for all occupations (3 percent), and is expected to grow 23 percent between 2023 and 2033 (BLS 2025).
+The BLS does not explicitly track health information manager and director demand, meaning the BLS numbers apply to the broader field of medical records and health information instead of health information management precisely.
+The increased demand for these professionals could add 142,900 new jobs in that decade.

-Because the health information management profession does require specific education and offers certification, those employed in the career can expect salaries that reflect that dedication.
-The BLS reports that the position pays a median annual salary of $101,340.
+Because the health information management profession requires specific education and certification, those employed in the career can expect salaries that reflect that dedication.
 Those with the RHIA credential can expect higher wages overall and access to better opportunities for growth and career advancement.

 Licensing & Certification of Health Information Managers